-Continuing operations (excluding divested South American operations): revenue \$901.1 million (down 12%) To align with its peers, the company has changed its balance date from July 31 to September 30.
+Continuing operations (excluding divested South American operations): revenue \$901.1m (down 12%).
+To align with its clients and industry peers, the company has changed its balance date from July 31 to September 30.
 Credit Suisse estimates for the year to July 31, 2020